19 Oaxaca Tips That Will Save You Money, Time, and One Very Embarrassing Mezcal Mistake

 Food

 8. Don't refuse the chapulines.
-Toasted grasshoppers.
-I know.
-But they're crunchy, seasoned with lime, salt, and chile, and taste like savory potato chips.
+Toasted grasshoppers — yes, really.
+They're crunchy, seasoned with lime, salt, and chile, and taste like savory potato chips.
 Try them on a tlayuda (Oaxacan pizza — a large crispy tortilla with beans, cheese, and toppings, $40-60 MXN).
 You'll forget they're insects by the third bite.

 9. Eat at the Pasillo de Humo.
 Inside Mercado 20 de Noviembre, the "Smoke Corridor" is a row of stalls grilling meat over open flames.
 Pick your cut, and they'll serve it with handmade tortillas, salsa, and grilled onions for $5-10.
 This is better than most $40 steakhouse dinners.

 10. Mole negro at Los Pacos is the correct order.
 Oaxaca is the "Land of Seven Moles."
 Mole negro is the king — 30+ ingredients, hours of preparation, a complex flavor that hits chocolate, chile, spice, and earth.
-Los Pacos does the best version I've found ($12-18 per plate).
+Los Pacos does the best version in the city ($12-18 per plate).
 Try all seven at Mercado 20 de Noviembre for $5-8 per plate.

 11. Drink bottled water.
 Always.
 Tap water in Oaxaca is not safe to drink.
 Buy garrafones (large jugs) from any tienda for $15-25 MXN, or stick to bottled water ($10-15 MXN from stores, $20-30 at restaurants).
 Ask for "sin hielo" (no ice) if you're uncertain about the ice source — though most restaurants in the centro use purified ice.